theomthakur/ece-gy-9183-group19/README.md

-#Continues pipeline:# ML Pipeline Infrastructure with Kubernetes
+# Continues pipeline:ML Pipeline Infrastructure with Kubernetes

 This part sets up  our complete machine learning pipeline on Chameleon Cloud using Kubernetes(only iac part not gpu part).
 It handles everything from setting up servers to deploying models in different environments.